Huayna Picchu Mountain Guide

 2. It takes 45 minutes to reach Huchuy Picchu (round trip); another great option is located on the way to Huayna Picchu, Montana.

-3. The Great Cave takes 4 hours (round trip) and another strenuous hike behind Huayna Picchu Mountain.
+3. The Great Cave takes 4 hours (round trip) and is another strenuous hike behind Huayna Picchu Mountain.

 Huayna Picchu Mountain Guide 2025